 As a pastor and theologian I was well aware that some Christian leaders admonish Christians to stay away from yoga because of its roots in Eastern religions.
 As an orthodox Christian I didn’t want to get into something that was contrary to Christian beliefs.
 There are also Hindus in India and America dedicated to “taking back yoga” from its Western and entrepreneurial appropriations and claiming it as a uniquely Hindu practice.
 So I began a study of the yoga traditions and discovered that there are many.

-I have become especially interested in Tantra because historic Tantra addressed everyday concerns, including sexual power.
+More than anything else, however, Tantra is about the subtle body with its system of chakras or energetic centers.This is a pretty esoteric teaching, that has been promoted especially in Tibetan Buddhism, and it isn’t too different that the meridian system of Chinese medicine.
+I became interested in Tantra because historic Tantra addressed everyday concerns, including sexual power.
 It gave more attention to the body than the Hindu renunciates did.
 For the renunciates the purpose of controlling the body was to transcend it in their quest for eternity.
 Tantra regarded the body as a microcosm of the universe.
 Because Tantra had a more incarnational focus and addressed this-worldly concerns it seemed to me that it was less gnostic than some other types of yoga, I have been interested in studying Tantra and comparing it with orthodox Christianity’s incarnational spirituality.
 Tantra is also the basis of Hatha Yoga, which is the basic type practiced by most modern yogis and yoginis (male and female yoga practitioners).